rustychris/make_dfm/README.md

 To actually use the installation: `. prepenv.sh` (Alternatively, set LD_LIBRARY_PATH to PREFIX/lib, and reference the executables with full path (or add PREFIX/bin to PATH).
-If using conda, it should be sufficient to instead just activate the environment.
+Even if using conda, it is not currently sufficient to only activate the environment.

 If you need to copy the install to a new folder or to a new machine, it might work.
 You will almost certainly need to add the the …/lib path to LD_LIBRARY_PATH.
 Conda will embed the installation path into some of the libraries, but LD_LIBRARY_PATH will generally let the system find the libraries in the new path.